Dinomouse/AmaZoo/README.md

 AmaZoo is an application designed to enable people to easily sponsor different endangered animals, track their sponsorships and learn about how they can help protect endangered species

+# Deployment

+The app is currently deployed via Netlify.

 # Screenshots

 **Home Page**